Gaspar de Santa Coloma: Commercial activity and writings

 Gaspar de Santa Coloma was a prominent merchant in colonial Buenos Aires.
-His extant correspondence and memoirs offer historians a uniquely detailed account of mercantile life in this period, and discuss the British invasions of the Río de la Plata, the role of Martín de Álzaga in those events, and some references to the May Revolution.
-A description of the work, life and views of Gaspar de Santa Coloma can be found in “Buenos Aires Colonial” by the Argentine historian Enrique de Gandía, a book based on Gaspar´s memoirs.
+His extant correspondence and memoirs offer historians a detailed account of mercantile life in this period, and discuss the British invasions of the Río de la Plata, the role of Martín de Álzaga in those events, and some references to the May Revolution.
+A description of the work, life, and views of Gaspar de Santa Coloma can be found in “Buenos Aires Colonial” by the Argentine historian Enrique de Gandía, a book based on Gaspar´s memoirs.
 These records were made available to Gandía by María Antonia Goycoechea Santa Coloma, granddaughter of Francisco de Santa Coloma y Azcuénaga; she was married to Federico Santa Coloma Brandsen (descendant of Coronel Brandsen; see Federico de Brandsen).
-María Antonia was descendant from the family branch founded in Argentina by Gaspar de Santa Coloma y Sollano, and Federico Santa Coloma from the branch founded by Tomás de Santa Coloma y Loizaga, both originated in Arceniega.
-María Antonia later gave these memoirs (14 books) to Enrique Williams Álzaga (Argentine historian, descendant of Martín de Álzaga), who later donated them to the Argentine National Museum of History.
+María Antonia was a descendant of the family branch founded in Argentina by Gaspar de Santa Coloma y Sollano, and Federico Santa Coloma from the branch founded by Tomás de Santa Coloma y Loizaga, both originated in Arceniega.
+María Antonia later gave these memoirs (14 books) to Enrique Williams Álzaga (Argentine historian, a descendant of Martín de Álzaga), who later donated them to the Argentine National Museum of History.

 Gaspar de Santa Coloma was married to Flora de Azcuénaga y Basavilbaso.
 Although there are no known descendants of these Azcuénaga, their legacy survived in the Presidential Residence (Quinta de Olivos), as well as in the two columns of the “Quinta San Antonio”, at the Vicente López Partido train station, in the Province of Buenos Aires; they survived the passage of time possibly because these two columns were located between the railway and the street, away from development.

 The history of the Quinta de Olivos Presidential Residence has been published under the sponsorship of the Vicente López County.